 Dr. Adashi’s compositions are grounded in the classical tradition and imbued with soul and pop influences ranging from Nina Simone to Björk.
 Tim Smith of The Baltimore Sun has written: “it’s not easy to straddle genres; Adashi does so with naturalness and expressive impact.”
 His piece my heart comes undone (2014) has been widely performed, receiving attention from Alex Ross in The New Yorker – “a rapt meditation…in my experience, music has never seemed closer to nature” – and from Björk herself, via Twitter: “Judah Adashi…listened to ‘Unravel’ & heard a new song inside it.”

-Much of Dr. Adashi’s recent music explores racial injustice: Rise (2015), a 40-minute work for double chorus and chamber ensemble created with poet Tameka Cage Conley, traces America’s civil rights journey from Selma to Ferguson; The Beauty of the Protest (2016), for singing cellist, was inspired by photographer Devin Allen’s images of the 2015 Baltimore Uprising; and Last Words (2017) is part of a larger multimedia vocal work about Kalief Browder, a young casualty of mass incarceration and solitary confinement.
+Much of Dr. Adashi’s recent music explores racial injustice: Rise (2015), a 40-minute work for double chorus and chamber ensemble created with poet Tameka Cage Conley, traces America’s civil rights journey from Selma to Ferguson; The Beauty of the Protest (2016), for singing cellist, was inspired by photographer Devin Allen’s images of the 2015 Baltimore Uprising; and Last Words (2017) is a multimedia vocal work about Kalief Browder, a young casualty of mass incarceration and solitary confinement.
 In all of these pieces, Dr. Adashi aims to bring an intimate, human focus to ethical issues confronting American society.

 As an organizer committed to creating meaningful contexts for 21st century classical music, Dr. Adashi is the founder and artistic director of the Evolution Contemporary Music Series, which has made Baltimore a destination for extraordinary new music and musicians since 2005.
 The Washington Post’s Tim Page writes: “to live in Baltimore is to live in a perpetual state of surprise, and the marvelous and venturesome Evolution Series adds smart new music to the mix…for those of us who remember downtown New York in the 1970s, it is reassuring to find something very much like it happening in Baltimore now.”